leftshiftone/conveyjs/README.md

 The communication with G.A.I.A. contains several channels where each one has its own purpose.

 ### TEXT
 Is the main channel and is responsible for exchanging the elements configured in G.A.I.A..
 Convey automatically subscribes to this channel.
 The messages in this channel are rendered to HTML elements.

+### CONTEXT
+The Context consists of attributes defined in the G.A.I.A.
+BPMN process.
+It can be received by subscribing to this channel.

 ### NOTIFICATION
 Each notification configured in the G.A.I.A.
 BPMN process can be received if subscribed to this channel.